ChaosMcChief/DRLND_p2_Continous_Control/README.md

 In the jupyter-notebook `Continous_Control.ipynb` lies everything you need to start the environment and train the agent.

 ## ToDos
 This solution doesn't contain useful improvements e.g. prioritized experience replay (PER).
-I experimented a bit with PER, but although the agent learned faster than without PER and reaches scores of >35, the scores deteriorated eventually and got stuck around 22.
+I experimented a bit with PER, but although the agent learned faster than without PER and reaches scores of >35 fairly quick, the scores deteriorated eventually and got stuck around 22.
 Trying out different random seeds didn't change this behaviour.
-So there's a bit more to do.
+So there's a bit bugfixing to do.